anebz/cloud/Accreditations/aws_solutions_associate.md

 * Require that users access the private content by using special CloudFront signed URLs or signed cookies
 * Requre that users access S3 content via cloudfront urls, not s3 urls. set up an origin access identity (OIA) for the bucket and give it permission to read files in the bucket

+Server access logs for S3 buckets provide detailed records for the requests that are made to an S3 bucket, e.g. requester, bucket name, request time, request action, referrer etc.

 #### S3 notification feature